crucifix86/eqemu-podman/README.md

 ## Prerequisites

-- Ubuntu 24.04 (or compatible Debian-based system)
+- **Tested on Debian 13** (should work on Ubuntu 24.04 and other Debian-based systems, but not yet tested)
 - Podman and podman-compose installed:
   ```bash
   sudo apt update
   sudo apt install -y podman podman-compose
   ```

+**Note:** This setup has only been tested on Debian 13.
+While it should work on Ubuntu 24.04 and other compatible Debian-based distributions, your mileage may vary.
+Please report any issues!

 ## Ports